Skip to main content

 System Introduction

-FlyOS-Fast is a lightweight Linux system customized for 3D printing, supporting the entire series of Fly host platforms.
+FlyOS-Fast is a lightweight Linux system customized for 3D printing, supporting Fly's entire series of host platforms.
 Its features include:

-• Fast startup, kernel optimization ensures Klipper real-time performance
+• Fast boot time, kernel optimization ensures Klipper real-time performance

-• File system optimization, reducing the risk of failure to start due to power outages
+• File system optimization, reducing the risk of being unable to boot due to power failure

 • Pre-installed services such as Klipper, RRF, Mainsail, Fluidd, Moonraker, and KlipperScreen